-In April 2003, President George W. Bush appointed Notebaert as a member of the National Security Telecommunications Advisory Committee, which provides industry-based analysis on policy and technical issues, according to the Owest Web site.
+In April 2003, President George W. Bush appointed Notebaert as a member of the National Security Telecommunications Advisory Committee, which provides industry-based analysis on policy and technical issues, according to the Qwest Web site.
 Notebaert and his wife, Peggy, have two daughters and five grandchildren.
 The Board of Trustees was established 40 years ago "when governance was transferred from the Congregation of Holy Cross to a two-tiered, mixed board of lay and religious Trustees and Fellows," the statement said.
 There are currently 53 active members and 35 Life Trustees on Notre Dame's Board of Trustees.
 Contact Kate Antonacci at kantonac@nd.edu

 Revue continued from page 1 In addition to the skits, the Revue provided entertainment in the form of music and dancing.
 The audience seemed to appreciate the first musical number, "Rock & Roll All Nite," performed by band members with KISS-style face paint backed by pyrotechnics and a group of male dancers who stripped down to their boxers.
 "Best choreography ever.
-I was looking out at the audience and everyone seemed color jokes - especially those about Saint Mary's girls --- this year's show was less offensive, said Saint Mary's student body president Susan McIlduff.
+I was looking out at the audience and everyone seemed to enjoy it," said Damon Jason, Keenan junior Revue and dancer who has performed in past Revues.
+Senior Aileen Wu also enjoyed the musical num- "The music was good, especially Panic!
+At the Disco's 'I Write Sins Not Tragedies," Wu said.
+"Another great Keenan Revue."
+The audience's reaction was consistently positive despite a few technical difficulties.
+Sophomore Ryan Oakley said he thought "the Bird Flu skit with the Wiggles" was funniest.
+Freshman Edward Yap said the Revue was an "outstanding show," but picked "Talk Love with Dos Padres" as his favorite.
+While in the past, the Keenan Revue has been a source of controversy with its frequently offcolor jokes - especially those about Saint Mary's girls - this year's show was less offensive, said Saint Mary's student body president Susan McIlduff.
 McIlduff contrasted this Revue to the performance in 2004, when Saint Mary's students picketed outside in protest of the show.
 "We only cut one skit.
 It didn't just bash Saint Mary's, but it wasn't comical.
 It was outright ridiculous," McIlduff said.
-Since the Revue takes place on Saint Mary's campus, McIlduff said.
+"We only cut one skit.
+It didn't just bash Saint Mary's, but it wasn't comical.
+It was outright ridiculous.